kuru-lang/kuru/LANG.0.0.2.md

         # Code that runs if var_a equals var_b is false, but var_b equals var_c.
 Must be indented 1 tab.

 @loop; # loop (Iterator over the unit struct)
-        # Code that runs in an infinite loop.  `loop` is the unit struct.
+        # Code that runs in an infinite loop.  `loop` is a counter starting at zero.
         loop; # continue
         loop;; # break